Finally checking-off one of the things on my dream list: SKYDIVING!!!

 As I said before, skydiving is one of the things in my must-do-before-I-die list (I know—what a crazy little fella I am) and I’m glad that I got the chance to check it off the list!
 When Mas Yoyo from Edelman (the agency represented STB) informed me about the plan to try skydiving at iFly Singapore, I was super excited.
 I already wrote about the experience for some articles on Tribunnews.com and Tribun Network, but here’s the complete story…

 The fun experience took place at iFly Singapore, an attraction in Siloso Beach Walk, Sentosa Island, that offers skydiving simulation experience for beginners to professional skydivers.
 Apparently it’s the biggest indoor skydiving facilitation in the world, featuring the largest vertical wind tunnel—where the most exciting part of the experience happens!
 Called "the largest" because we're talking about a huge acrylic glass tunnel heighted 56,5 feet (almost five stories high!).
-Joining me was an editor of a well-known magazine and actor Dwi Sasono with his family (including his wife singer Widi Mulia and kids Dru, Widuri, and Den Bagus).
+Joining me was a fellow journalist and actor Dwi Sasono with his family (including his wife singer Widi Mulia and kids Dru, Widuri, and Den Bagus).

 For us, that was definitely our first time to try indoor skydiving (I didn't even know such thing actually exist up until I joined this trip).
 And because of that, I was a little nervous since I didn't know a thing about skydiving.
 But iFly Singapore assured anyone—from beginners to pros, from kids to adults—that the experience is fully instructed and closely supervised by certified instructors, who are very skilled on body-flying.
 Prior to the flight time, we had to do the check-in at the information desk to make sure that all of us met the requirements to body-flying.
 I have to say, the staffs were very helpful and informative in assisting us.